How can I help you?

 name.Headers[0].Height = size.Width * 2;

-Use the query property and the toolbarClick event.
-The addParams method within the query property allows you to append parameters to the export request.
+This is achieved by utilizing the query property and the toolbarClick event.
+Within the query property, invoke the addParams method to add parameters to the request.

 import { Component, OnInit, ViewChild } from '@angular/core';